 22. Central Pollution Control Board (CPCB) looks after mainly:

-24. Which of the following is a biotic component of environment?
+25. Identify which of the following is an incorrect function of environment?

 Question 1 of 29